course-details-portlet

 • The candidate is familiar with relevant biological methods and other professional tools for recognizing suboptimal farming conditions and contributing to solving the challenges.

-• The candidate can reflect on his/her own professional practice in the subject areas of the course and act as part of an interdisciplinary team with staff from the other important disciplines in aquaculture, preferably as responsible manager.
+• The candidate can reflect on his/her own professional practice in the subject areas of the course and act as part of an interdisciplinary team with staff from the other important disciplines in aquaculture, including as responsible manager.

 General competence:

-• The candidate can use knowledge and skills in an independent manner in different education and work related situations by showing cooperation, responsibility, ability to reflect and critical thinking.
+• The candidate can use knowledge and skills in an independent manner in different education and work-related situations by showing cooperation, responsibility, ability to reflect, and critical thinking.

 Learning methods and activities